Eurostar: Eurostar e320

-On 7 October 2010, it was reported that Eurostar had selected Siemens as preferred bidder to supply 10 Siemens Velaro trainsets at a cost of €600 million These would be sixteen-car, self-propelled, 400 m trainsets built to meet Channel Tunnel requirements.
-The top speed of the e320 trainsets is 320 km/h with 902 seats, compared to the e300 fleet which has a top speed of 300 km/h and a seating capacity of 750.
+On 7 October 2010, it was reported that Eurostar had selected Siemens as preferred bidder to supply 10 Siemens Velaro train sets at a cost of €600 million These would be sixteen-car, self-propelled, 400 m train sets built to meet Channel Tunnel requirements.
+The top speed of the e320 train sets is 320 km/h with 902 seats, compared to the e300 fleet which has a top speed of 300 km/h and a seating capacity of 750.
 Total traction power will be rated at 16 MW.
-The e320 trainsets would also be quadri-current, adding the ability to run on the system used in Germany, allowing for an expanded route network, including services between London and Cologne.
+The e320 train sets would also be quadri-current, adding the ability to run on the system used in Germany, allowing for an expanded route network, including services between London and Cologne.

 The selection of Siemens would see it break into the French high-speed market for the first time, as all French high-speed operators use TGV derivatives produced by Alstom.
 Alstom attempted legal action to prevent Eurostar from acquiring the German-built trains, claiming that the Siemens sets would breach Channel Tunnel safety rules, but the case was thrown out by the High Court in London.
 On 4 November 2010, Alstom lodged a complaint with the European Commission over the tendering process.
 Alstom then started legal action claiming that the Eurostar tender process was "ineffective", the High Court rejected the second suit in July 2011.
 In April 2012, Alstom said it would call off court actions against Siemens.

 On 13 November 2014, Eurostar announced the purchase of an additional seven e320s for delivery in the second half of 2016.
 At the same time, Eurostar announced the first five e320s from the original order of ten would be available by December 2015, with the remaining five entering service by May 2016.
 Of the five sets ready by December 2015, three of them were planned to be used on London-Paris and London-Brussels routes.

-Eurostar Celestia
+Future fleet additions: Eurostar Celestia

 In May 2024, Eurostar announced its intention to order up to 50 new trains.
-Although it was speculated that the company would select Alstom’s double-decker Avelia Horizon units, no firm order had been placed at that time.
+In October 2025, SNCF Voyageurs, acting on behalf of Eurostar, confirmed an order for 30 Avelia Horizon double-decker train sets with a four-voltage configuration, under its existing framework agreement with Alstom, with options for an additional 20 units.

-In October 2025, SNCF Voyageurs, acting on behalf of Eurostar, confirmed an order for 30 Avelia Horizon double-decker trainsets with a four-voltage configuration, under its existing framework agreement with Alstom, with options for an additional 20 units.
 The new fleet will be marketed as Eurostar Celestia, a name chosen by Eurostar staff derived from the Latin caelestis, meaning “heavenly".
-The 200 m trains will each have 540 seats and are scheduled for delivery by January 2031, with entry into service planned for May 2031.
+The 200 m trains will each have 540 seats and will be able to run in pairs as a 400m unit with 1,080 seats.
+They are scheduled for delivery by January 2031, with entry into service planned for May 2031.

 If introduced on services to London, they would represent the first major fleet of double-decker trains to operate in the UK.
 Eurostar announced its intention to maintain the entire fleet at Temple Mills Depot in London which would be modified at a cost of €80 million to accommodate these trains, creating around 350 jobs.